Comparative Public Law (2237) |

 - Adopt a personal position on open-ended legal problems and defend that position with cogent legal arguments during class debates.

-By focusing on these learning outcomes, Law and Power aims to contribute to the (continuing) development of students’ legal skills, including their analytical, debating, research, presentation and argumentation skills.
 During the course, each student undertakes an individual research project in comparative public law.
-Under the guidance of the teaching team and through a system of peer feedback, each student writes an individual paper in which she/they/he compares the approach adopted in at least two countries to a central problem in public law.
+Under the guidance of the teaching team and through a system of peer feedback, each student writes an individual paper in which she/they/he compares the approach adopted in at least two jurisdictions to a central problem in public law.
 Students are free, within certain limits set by the teaching team, to choose the topic and countries they wish to study.
 Students write a paper of 3,000-5,000 words and present the findings of their research to each other and to the teaching team during the final tutorial.
-There is no syllabus for this course.
-Instead, the reading materials for each lecture or tutorial are uploaded to Blackboard one week in advance.
-Students are expected to prepare in advance, for both lectures and tutorials, by processing the assigned materials and answering the questions that are provided by the teaching team in advance to assist students in processing the materials.

 |